So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 - Buy B12 pills or a spray or something.
 But you need to take B12, okay hun?
 When you read The China Study, you will know what B12 is and why you need it, so another good reason to really take time and read the book in the following weeks.

 - Watch Cowspiracy and learn about how much good you will be doing for our planet with your new lifestyle.
-I wrote about Cowspiracy here and here, just in case you want to read a bit more before you go and watch it (which you totally must).

 - Stop being afraid of carbs and carb up.
 You need to start eating more now.
 The myth that potatoes and rice are bad for you has to be stopped and forgotten because people are literally starving themselves out of fear of getting fat.